Title

 The Higher Education Modernization Act of 1997 establishes a uniform governance structure for chartered state universities and colleges in the Philippines, detailing the composition, powers, and appointment processes of their governing boards to enhance educational effectiveness and academic freedom.

-They are chosen from a list of at least five qualified persons from the city or province where the school is located, recommended by a search committee constituted by the President of the university in consultation with the CHED Chairman, and appointed by the Board of Regents/Trustees.
+They are chosen from among at least five (5) qualified persons in the city or province where the school is located, recommended by a search committee constituted by the President in consultation with the CHED Chairman and based on normal standards and qualifications for the position.

 Analyze Cases Smarter, Faster